mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 However, PPI networks are far from complete.

-we propose a Bayesian
+we propose a **Bayesian**
-regression approach that can be used with either a single PPI network or multiple networks to prioritize candidate genes.
+**regression approach that can be used with either a single PPI network or multiple networks to prioritize candidate genes**.
 We adopt a linear model to explain disease simi- larity using gene proximity, and we solve this model via a Bayesian approach, which yields an analytic form of Bayes factor for measuring the strength of association between a query disease and a candidate gene.
 We then use Bayes factors as scores to prioritize candidate genes.
 We show the validity of assumptions of this approach, and we demonstrate the effectiveness of this approach on five PPI networks via large scale leave-one-out cross- validation experiments and comprehensive statistical analysis.
 We further show the capability of our approach in integrating multiple PPI networks

 known associations between disease phenotypes and genes extracted from the Online Mendelian Inheritance in Man (OMIM) database